pbstark/Repro-s159-f19/syllabus18.md

 the data to address the hypotheses you formulated, if you were to consider the study to be a natural experiment?
 What are the controls?
 Is the experiment blind?
 Double-blind?
-Explain how you might use the Neyman model to analyze the data.
-Is the randomization assumption reasonable?
-Why or why not?
-Is the non-interference assumption reasonable?
-Why or why not?

 1. Read Karp et al. (2015) and look at the data they provided in Data Dryad.
 Which figures and tables in the paper could, in principle, be reproduced from the data they provide?